ezrarush/pong/README.md

 (sdl2:make-this-thread-main (lambda () (pong:main nil "127.0.0.1")))
 ```

-If the client is on a different host than the server, use the server's ip address instead of the home address "127.0.0.1".
+If the client is on a different host than the server, use the server's ip address instead of the loop back address "127.0.0.1".